luhmann/tutorial-ng2-weather-app/steps/002-project-setup.md

 `karma.conf.js` - Karma is the Test-Runner Angular uses.
 It is basically a tool that takes the files of your test-frameworks, your test-subjects and the files containing your tests into a browser of your choice and lets the browser execute the tests.
 This file contains the configuration for the test-runner.

 `package-lock.json` - This file represents a pretty recent addition to the npm-ecosystem, it holds all the resolved dependencies of your project and all their resolved dependencies.
 It is supposed to be committed to VCS alongside all other files and guarantees that the installation of all dependencies will be deterministic in other environments.
-If you want to read more about this file: https://docs.npmjs.com/files/package-lock.json
+If you want to read more about this: https://docs.npmjs.com/files/package-lock.json

 `package.json` - This is the main-file that describes your project to npm.
-It contains your dependencies, custom scripts, some descriptions and a bit of additional documentation.
+It contains your dependencies, custom scripts and a bit of additional documentation.

 `README.md` - The main documentation-file